Systematics of Higher-spin Light-front Interactions: Systematics of cubic vertices

 \subsection{Open questions regarding the cubics}

 There is a huge redundancy in the cubic vertex functions as presented here.
 In string theory, which only involves quadratic forms in oscillators and momenta, the exponential of the vertex functions is needed in order to generate higher spin (massive) interactions.
 In the present case, the exponential is not really needed because higher spin interactions are generated from the higher order polynomial form vertex functions.
 Still, in computing the commutators it is convenient that derivatives of exponentials produce a factor times the same exponential.
 It is clear that the non-linear Poincar{\'e} algebra is not very restrictive on the cubic level.
 The vertices that we have listed here generates all possible cubic vertices between Fock field components in $\vert\Theta\rangle$.
 Among these there will be terms that can be removed by field redefinitions.
-It will be very interesting to see what happens when the calculations are carried to quartic order.